fade2metal/homebridge-S7/README.md

 (Requires node >=6.0.0)

 1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: `npm install -g homebridge-S7`
+2. Install this plugin by copying the github content to /usr/local/lib/node_modules into the folder "homebridge-S7"
 3. Install snap7 with this guide: http://simplyautomationized.blogspot.de/2014/12/raspberry-pi-getting-data-from-s7-1200.html
 4. Update your configuration file with code like the sample below